andrew/ultimate-awesome/README.md

 - [awesome-ai-web-search](https://github.com/felladrin/awesome-ai-web-search) - List of software that allows searching the web with the assistance of AI:
 - [Awesome-Azure-Pentest](https://github.com/Kyuu-Ji/Awesome-Azure-Pentest) - A collection of resources, tools and more for penetration testing and securing Microsofts cloud platform Azure.
 - [awesome-startpage](https://github.com/jnmcfly/awesome-startpage) - This is a carefully compiled list of remarkable projects with the focus on startpages.
+- [awesome-wayland](https://github.com/rcalixte/awesome-wayland) - A curated list of Wayland resources.
 - [awesome-information-retrieval](https://github.com/harpribot/awesome-information-retrieval) - A curated list of awesome information retrieval resources.
 - [awesome-nocode-lowcode](https://github.com/kairichard/awesome-nocode-lowcode) - A curated list of awesome nocode / lowcode applications to build other applications.
 - [awesome-auth](https://github.com/casbin/awesome-auth) - 📊 Software and Libraries for Authentication & Authorization & SSO & IAM.
 - [awesome-cg-vfx-pipeline](https://github.com/cgwire/awesome-cg-vfx-pipeline) - List of open-source technologies that help in the process of building a pipeline for CG and VFX productions.
+- [awesome-shopify](https://github.com/julionc/awesome-shopify) - 📌✨A curated list of awesome Shopify resources, libraries and open source projects.
 - [awesome-magento2](https://github.com/run-as-root/awesome-magento2) - Curated list of awesome Magento 2 Extensions, Resources and other Highlights.
 - [awesome-multi-agent-papers](https://github.com/kyegomez/awesome-multi-agent-papers) - A compilation of the best multi-agent papers.
 - [awesome-atomic](https://github.com/malix-labs/awesome-atomic) - An awesome curated knowledge-base about atomic systems.
+- [awesome-learning](https://github.com/mfaisalkhatri/awesome-learning) - A curated list of awesome learning resources for a Software Test Automation Engineer .
 - [awesome-pixel-art](https://github.com/Siilwyn/awesome-pixel-art) - Curated list of everything awesome around pixel art.
 - [awesome-open-company](https://github.com/opencompany/awesome-open-company) - A community-curated list of awesome open companies.
-- [awesome-shopify](https://github.com/julionc/awesome-shopify) - 📌✨A curated list of awesome Shopify resources, libraries and open source projects.
-- [awesome-learning](https://github.com/mfaisalkhatri/awesome-learning) - A curated list of awesome learning resources for a Software Test Automation Engineer .
 - [awesome-vlm-architectures](https://github.com/gokayfem/awesome-vlm-architectures) - Famous Vision Language Models and Their Architectures.
 - [awesome-vision-language-pretraining-papers](https://github.com/yuewang-cuhk/awesome-vision-language-pretraining-papers) - Recent Advances in Vision and Language PreTrained Models (VL-PTMs).
 - [Awesome-GEE](https://github.com/opengeos/Awesome-GEE) - A curated list of Google Earth Engine resources.